Tips for Creating a Good Listening Environment in the Classroom

 - Hang soft materials such as flags or student artwork around the room and from the ceiling.

 - Turn off noisy equipment when it is not in use.

 - Try to keep windows and doors closed when possible.

 - Replace noisy light fixtures.

 - Avoid open classrooms where many classes are taught in a large space.

-- Talk to the students about noise and demonstrate how it can be difficult to hear when many children are talking at the same time.
+- Talk to the students about noise.
+Show them how hard it can be to hear when many children talk at the same time.

-- Remind visitors to the classroom that they should not be talking when the teacher is talking.
+- Remind visitors that they should not talk at the same time as the teacher.

-- Place latex-free soft tips on the bottoms of chairs and tables.
+- Place soft tips on the bottoms of chairs and tables.
+Use tips that do not have latex in them since some children may be allergic.
 Do not use tennis balls to dampen the sound!
-Tennis balls are made of latex which can cause allergic reactions in some individuals.
-Also, mold can grow inside of the open tennis balls, which also poses a health risk.
-Sports balls and materials free of latex are available from a variety of sources.
+Tennis balls are made of latex, and mold can grow inside of them.
+A brochure on